 Tara: What can you tell me about seborrheic dermatitis?
 What are the causes and what are the treatments?
 And will lab tests help determine root causes?
 Thanks!

-Hi Dr Cabral, first off love the podcasts, they are a daily ritual for me.
-I am writing because I just finished the 21 day detox with sole purpose of trying to get rid of lifelong acne.
+Stephanie: Hi Dr Cabral, first off love the podcasts, they are a daily ritual for me.
+I am writing because I just finished the 21-day detox with the sole purpose of trying to get rid of lifelong acne.
 I took prescriptions growing and 15 years ago before I was aware of how bad it was, I took Accutane which got rid of it temporarily but it now seems to be getting more aggressive as I get older.
 Unfortunately the detox didn’t help.
-I have been eating a plant based diet for about 6 months now and am thinking this isn’t diet related at all.
+I have been eating a plant-based diet for about 6 months now and am thinking this isn’t diet-related at all.
 I feel great, have lots of energy, sleep well, no stomach pains or bloating or weird cravings.
-I do have really heavy and long periods and surprisingly have no acne when I am pregnant or breast feeding.
-I have seen a natural Dr who ran a ton of blood work and said everything looks pretty good but noted my Estradoil and Estrone were a bit high and put me on some progesterone because she said it’s a tad low, but i took myself off because I felt horrible on it.
+I do have really heavy and long periods and surprisingly have no acne when I am pregnant or breastfeeding.
+I have seen a natural Dr who ran a ton of blood work and said everything looks pretty good but noted my Estradoil and Estrone were a bit high and put me on some progesterone because she said it’s a tad low, but I took myself off because I felt horrible on it.
 She also gave me several supplements but here I am 4 months later with acne.
 I’m not ready to give up yet, but don’t know where to go next.
 I am not able to purchase every test so would love to know what you would suggest as my next step.
 Thanks so much for your time!